12 Top-Rated Things to Do in Coconut Creek, FL

 Shopping rarely looks as good as it does at Promenade Coconut Creek.
 An upscale, open-air mall, this lovely retail center makes it easy to empty your wallet.
 Shoppers are serenaded by trickling fountains as they wander the palm-lined streets and lush alleyways of this swanky spot, at times forgetting they're in the heart of a mall.

-Whether they dine at one of the 12 restaurants and cafés (Ciao is a family-friendly Italian eatery while Saito’s offers Japanese fare), grab a bag of candy for the kids at It’Sugar, or enjoy a tasty treat from Cold Stone Creamery, guests will leave feeling well sated.
+Whether they dine at one of the 12 restaurants and cafés (Carrot Express is a trendy, health-conscious eatery while Saito's offers Japanese fare), grab a bag of candy for the kids at It'Sugar, or enjoy a tasty treat from Cold Stone Creamery, guests will leave feeling well sated.

 Address: 4443 Lyons Road, Coconut Creek, Florida